TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 Your California Privacy Rights

-California Civil Code 1798.115(c), 1798.130(a)(5)(c), 1798.130(c), and 1798.140 indicate that organizations should disclose whether certain categories of information are “sold” or transferred for an organization’s “business purpose” as those terms are defined under California law.
+California Civil Code 1798.115(c), 1798.130(a)(5)(c), 1798.130(c), and 1798.140 indicate that organizations should disclose whether certain categories of information are â€œsoldâ€� or transferred for an organizationâ€™s â€œbusiness purposeâ€� as those terms are defined under California law.
 You can find a list of the categories of information that we share here.
 Please note that because this list is comprehensive it may refer to types of information that we share about people other than yourself.
 If you would like more information concerning the categories of personal information (if any) we share with third parties or affiliates for those parties to use for direct marketing please submit a written request to us using the information in the "Contact Information" section below.
 We do not discriminate against California consumers who exercise any of their rights described in this policy.

 Do Not Track Disclosure